Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated

 Another indicator of aesthetic professionalism in photorealistic AIGIs is the expert use of lighting.
-For instance, in images like Figure~\ref{fig:prof} Panels G and H, the light is well-arranged, often lit from one side to create a dramatic effect of light and shadow in portraits.
-One image may show the use of ``Rembrandt lighting,” a technique that creates a small, triangular patch of light on the cheek of the subject, while half of the face is lit and the other half is in shadow.
+For instance, in Figure~\ref{fig:prof} Panels G and H, the light is well arranged, often lit from one side to create a dramatic effect of light and shadow in portraits.
+One image may use "Rembrandt lighting" to create a small, triangular patch of light on the cheek of the subject, while half of the face is lit and the other half is in shadow.
 These dramatic lighting effects are characteristic of professional portrait photography, suggesting that these AIGIs adhere to high standards of visual aesthetics.